sjtower/super-lunk-world/notes.md

 1. idol room
 1. ~~imp jump~~
 1. parachute level
-1. Grab falling platform, require jump away right when it falls
 1. key escort (volcana can guarantee a key?)
 1. ~~look at tall push block puzzle - can we force direction?~~
 1. can we trigger from below with death waffle / ufo? ~~Or just UFO?~~